 If you cannot find information that relates to your situation or if you need interpretative assistance, contact the General/Auxiliary Accounting area or the Director's office, as appropriate.

-Accounts Payable processes foreign currency bank drafts when vendors require payment in foreign currency.
+Accounts Payable processes wire transfers and bank drafts when vendors require payment in foreign currency.

-- Accounts payable requests the foreign draft from the bank.
-There may be a small charge to the index referenced on the purchase order/check request for this service.
+- There will be an additional charge to the index referenced on the purchase order/check request for these services.

 Business Meal Reimbursements

 Campus Store Purchase Orders